Plouni/smash_wav_to_mari0/README.md

 * `download_from_id_song.py`: song id, name of output song (optional)
 * `download_song_from_id_game.py`: game id
 * `generate_ogg_from_wav.py`: start looping point (enter a number, json if using a json file or enter nothing if not needed).
-* `generate_tracks_file.py`: path of the folder where the music you wan to convert are stored
+* `generate_tracks_file.py`: path of the folder where the music you want to convert are stored

 ### Using your own looping points
 If the song you want to loop is not on the smashcustommusic.net website, or if you want to use your own looping point, here are the steps you'll have to follow:
 1. move the songs you want to convert to the `temp` folder.
 These should be wav files already trimmed at the end of the loop point
 2. run `generate_tracks_file.py` and you should select the `temp` folder.
-This will generate a json file at the rootof the project
+This will generate a json file at the root of the project
-3. move the json file genrated in step 2 to the `temp` folder
+3. move the json file generated in step 2 to the `temp` folder
 4. edit the json file and set the start loop points you want to use
 5. run `generate_ogg_from_wav.py` and choose `json` as the start loop point